EpicEricEE/typst-plugins/droplet/src/droplet.typ

 // - overhang: The amount by which the first letter should overhang into the
 //             margin.
 Ratios are relative to the width of the first letter.
 // - transform: A function to be applied to the first letter.
-// - text-args: Arguments to be passed to the underlying text element.
+// - text-args: Named arguments to be passed to the underlying text element.
 // - body: The content to be shown.
 //
 // Returns: The content with the first letter shown in a larger font.